hudsonventura/MT5_Docker/README.md

-# metatrader_in_container
+# MT5 Docker
-Run MT5 in a Docker container.
+Run MetaTrader 5 (MT) in a Docker container.

 ![Docker Pulls](https://img.shields.io/docker/pulls/hudsonventura/mt5)

 This project runs the MT5 application inside a Docker container using Wine as a compatibility layer.
-The container typically consumes around 600MB of RAM (depending of broker).
+The container typically consumes around 500MB of RAM (depending of broker).
 It's possible to run multiple containers simultaneously, each one with a separate MT5 account connected to differents brokers.
 An optional watchdog ensures that if MT5 crashes, the container exits as well, allowing Docker to automatically restart it and maintain uptime.